 Set a balance between your depth of field and the amount of light you need to let into your lens using your aperture.
 A larger f-number means a wider depth of field, but less light.
 To have the maximum flexibility here, you are going to need some powerful lights and a tripod.

 If you love photographing miniatures, models or anything small then make sure to let us know!
 We love seeing people’s photography projects, even without Adaptalux lighting!
+If you want to know more about how to photograph miniatures and models, check out our shoot with LEGO and lasers for more ideas!

 If you have a cool shot to show off, let us know over on facebook, instagram or flickr by tagging us or if you’re already using an Adaptalux Studio, use #adaptalux. alternatively, email us at firstname.lastname@example.org.